-Grade Placement: 11-12 1 credit Prerequisite: Algebra II Highly recommended if attending a 4 year college/university A score of 3 or above on an Advanced Placement exam will earn a Performance Acknowledgement up to 3 hrs./1/2 credit
+A score of 3 or above on an Advanced Placement exam will earn a Performance Acknowledgement

 Statistics Dual Credit

 College Statistics taught by an instructor at San Jacinto College will earn high school credit and up to 3 college hours.
 The student must either pass the TSIA before beginning the class or meet the SAT or ACT exemption.